DCAN-Labs/dcan-infant-pipeline/README.md

 # The DCAN Labs Infant Processing Pipeline
 This fMRI minimal preprocessing pipeline is based on Washington University's HCP Pipeline.
-Many changes were made to accomodate the start differences in the developing brain of infants.
+Many changes were made to accomodate the differences in the developing brain of infants.
 Notably:

-- Skull Stripping: utilizes ANTs SyN registration.
+- Skull Stripping:
-- Segmentation: utilizes ANTs JointFusion.
+-- This pipeline utilizes ANTs SyN registration.
+-- This pipeline requires a T2w for skull stripping because the intensity of the CSF is better detected in T2w images.
+- Segmentation: The infant pipeline utilizes ANTs JointFusion.
+This can be perfomed using either the T1w image or the T2w image, depending on the quality.
+(Default is to use T1w.)
-- Surface Reconstruction: modified steps in FreeSurfer:
+- Surface Reconstruction: These steps in FreeSurfer have been modified:
     * No hires.
     * The aseg is generated from JLF.
     * Adjust class means of tissue to fit T1w contrasts.

 fMRI -> anatomical registration - no boundary based registration, use T2w to align.

 Running PreFreeSurfer, FreeSurfer, and PostFreeSurfer stages will preprocess anatomical images.
-Following those with fMRIVolume and fMRISurface will complete the pipeline by preprocessing functional images.
-Knowing the inputs to each script can be difficult to keep track of and will not be documented here.
+Following those with fMRIVolume and fMRISurface will preprocess functional images.

-It is recommended to use the infant-abcd-bids-pipeline BIDS App (whose docker images is available on DockerHub) to run the pipeline as it simplifies the interface by providing defaults for most options.
-The application can also run dcan-bold-preprocessing, executive summary, and custom clean.
+It is recommended to use the infant-abcd-bids-pipeline BIDS App (whose docker image is available on DockerHub) to run the pipeline as it simplifies the interface by providing defaults for most options.

+The application can also run dcan-bold-preprocessing, executive summary, custom clean, and file-mapper.
 The stages are optional and can be controlled through that application's interface.
+Running the dcan-bold-preprocessing stage performs analysis and creates time series.
+The executive summary stage creates an HTML page (whose content will vary depending on the pipeline stages run) to show the primary outputs from the pipeline.
+Providing a Custom Clean json (via the option) will result in the pipeline running a custom-clean stage to remove many intermediate files generated during the processing.
+Providing a File Mapper json will cause pipeline to use file-mapper, in copy mode, to create BIDS derivatives.

+If you still want to run these scripts without the application, the Examples/Scripts directory contains the basic individual building blocks of the pipeline (and some extra).

 ## Please cite these papers for use of this pipeline: